Random motility regulation as a generic mechanism of community formation: Theory

-In the absence of pre-existing self-organization ($m=0$), the result is a shifted Wigner semicircle \cite{wigner1958distribution}, centered at $\lambda=\mathcal{D}_0$, and of radius $2\mathcal{D}_0\bar\rho\sigma/\varphi$.
+In the absence of pre-existing self-organization ($m=0$), the result is a shifted Wigner semicircle \cite{wigner1958distribution}, centered at $\lambda=\mathcal{D}_0$, and of radius $2\mathcal{D}_0\rho_0\sigma/\varphi$.
 The homogeneous phase is then predicted to be linearly unstable whenever the heterogeneity $\sigma^2$ is large enough:

-Furthermore, random-matrix theory tells us that the eigenvectors of $\cD$ are uniformly distributed on the unit sphere.
-They are thus generically orthogonal to $\bone$ and the perturbations $\{\delta \rho_\mu\}$ are such that $\sum_\mu \delta\rho_\mu=0$: the system undergoes demixing between communities with different strain compositions and the fragmentation parameter is $F=1$.
-We report in Fig.~\ref{fig:phasediag}(a) the phase diagram predicted by the transition line~\eqref{eq:transition1}, together with illustrative plots for the spectral density and the eigenvector components.
+Furthermore, random-matrix theory tells us that the eigenvectors of $\cD_{\mu\nu}$ are uniformly distributed on the unit sphere.
+In the limit of large $N$, the eigenvectors are thus typically orthogonal to $\bone$ and the perturbations $\{\delta \rho_\mu\}$ are such that $\sum_\mu \delta\rho_\mu \simeq 0$: The system undergoes demixing between communities with different strain compositions and the fragmentation parameter is $F\simeq 1$.
+We report in Fig.~\ref{fig:phasediag_m0} the phase diagram predicted by the transition line given by Eq.~\eqref{eq:transition1}, together with illustrative plots for the spectral density and the eigenvector components.

-When an average self-inhibition is present ($m<0$), the spectrum of $\cD_{\mu\nu}$ comprises both the shifted Wigner semicircle and a Gaussian-distributed outlier centered at $\lambda_{\rm 0} = \cD_0 \left[1 + (m_{\rm} + \sigma^2/{m})\brho/\varphi \right]$, as shown in the left inset of Fig.~\ref{fig:phasediag}b.
+When an average self-inhibition is present ($m<0$), the spectrum of $\cD_{\mu\nu}$ comprises both the shifted Wigner semicircle and a Gaussian-distributed outlier centered at $\lambda_{\rm 0} = \cD_0 \left[1 + (m_{\rm} + \sigma^2/{m})\rho_0/\varphi \right]$, as shown in the left inset of Fig.~\ref{fig:phasediag_mfinite}.
 As $N\to\infty$, the outlier becomes delta-distributed.
-There are then two different scenarios.
+There are then two different scenarios, separated by the so-called BBP transition~\cite{edwards1976eigenvalue,baik2005phase}.
 For small heterogeneity, $\sigma^2<m^2$, the outlier is outside of the Wigner semi-circle, and is the smallest eigenvalue.
 The homogeneous phase is then unstable whenever: